naj1024/pyspectrum/README.md

 ## Problems
 * Converting input data to complex float32 numpy arrays.
 This takes a lot of time, which would be a lot simpler in C/C++.
-* Soapy support is not really tested anymore.
+* Soapy support is not really tested anymore (sdrplay support relies on soapy).
-* sdrplay support relies on soapy.
+* if the programme exceptions immediately, check the dependencies are met.

 ## Tested with the following:
     Windows: audio, file, pluto (IP), rtlsdr, rtltcp, socket